 Provocative pharmacological tests with sodium channel blocking drugs

-To confirm the diagnosis of Brugada Syndrome (BrS), in patients with clinical suspicion based on clinical and family history and doubtful electrocardiographic patterns (Brugada pattern type 2 or 3), the administration of sodium channel blocking drugs can be used to uncover the BrS electrocardiographic pattern.
+To confirm the diagnosis of Brugada Syndrome (BrS), in patients with clinical suspicion based on clinical and family history and doubtful electrocardiographic patterns (Brugada pattern type 2 or 3), the administration of sodium channel blocking drugs (Test with Ajmaline or Flecainide) can be used to uncover the BrS electrocardiographic pattern.

 The pharmacological test results in an unbalance of the sodium current (Ina), in favor of the repolarizing current Ito.
 This modification of ion flow modifies the action potential at the cellular level, which is evident on the ECG tracing with the appearance of the Brugada type 1 pattern, with an increase in the J wave and convex elevation of ST with a negative T in the precordial right (Figure 1).